saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 <img src="assets/5.03A.png" alt="Tunnels Software" width="750"/>

 Once you’ve extracted the contents, take the Sauce Connect Proxy folder and move it into another directory.
-In this example, I moved mine into the **Documents** folder.
+In this example, the Sauce Connect software has been moved into the **Documents** folder.

 <img src="assets/5.03B.png" alt="Tunnel Software Directory" width="450"/>